hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 2. Retransmission timers are introduced to handle message loss.

-3. The TLS 1.3 KeyUpdate message is not used in DTLS 1.3 for re-keying.
+3. The TLS 1.3 KeyUpdate message is not used in DTLS 1.3.

-4. A new ACK message is introduced to more robustness in message delivery.
+4. A new ACK message has been added for reliable message delivery of certain handshake messages.

 Note that TLS 1.3 already supports a cookie extension, which used to prevent denial-of-service attacks.
-This DoS prevention mechanism is described in more detail below since UDP-based protocols are more vulnerable to amplification attacks than a connection-oriented transport like TCP that performs return-routability checks as part of the connection establishment.
+This DoS prevention mechanism is described in more detail below since UDP-based protocols are more vulnerable to amplification attacks than a connection-oriented transport like TCP that perform return-routability checks as part of the connection establishment.

 With these exceptions, the DTLS message formats, flows, and logic are the same as those of TLS 1.3.